 Transfer Maintenance

-The Perform CTMS Transfer job will initiate a transfer from the CRO Vault to the Sponsor Vault once per day.
-Only items updated since the last transfer will be included.
+The Perform Clinical Transfer job initiates a transfer between CRO and Sponsor Vaults once per day.
+You must select the Schedule Transfer field in the Details section of the CTMS Transfer Agreement for the Perform Clinical Transfer job to run daily.
+If you do not select the Schedule Transfer, a source Vault Admin must manually initiate the transfer.
+Only items updated since the last transfer are included.
 Each transfer generates an Agreement Transfer record that logs the start and finish time of the transfer.

 • CDX Issues - CRO & Sponsor